 Look for us at an event in your county, or arrange a time for us to visit at your individual location.

-The goal of AgriSafe-NC is to improve the safety and health of North Carolina’s farmers, fishermen, loggers, their workers and their families using a community based program that includes:
+Fit to Farm encourages individuals to put their health first by educating them on the importance of a healthy lifestyle and to improve the safety and health of North Carolina’s farmers, fishermen, loggers, their workers and their families using a community based program that includes:

 - health screenings by a specially trained health professional who checks for general wellness and specific occupational health conditions;